ZhgChg.Li

 name: Testing

-# Runner Label - Use GitHub Hosted Runner macos-15 to execute the job
+# Runner label - use GitHub Hosted Runner macos-15 to run the job

 runs-on: macos-15

-# Set the maximum timeout duration to prevent endless waiting in case of anomalies
+# Set maximum timeout to prevent endless wait on abnormal situations

 timeout-minutes: 30